When it comes to homocysteine levels, lower is not necessarily better. Here's how to make sure your homocysteine level is in the healthy range.

-A while back, I was talking with Jim Roberts, M.D., an integrative cardiologist and my co-author for Reverse Heart Disease Now—and we both shared that we have low homocysteine levels.
+A while back, I was talking with Jim Roberts, M.D., an integrative cardiologist and my co-author for Reverse Heart Disease Now—and we both shared that we have low levels of homocysteine.
 That may sound like good news, given the well-documented danger of high homocysteine levels.

-But the truth is, when it comes to homocysteine, low levels can be just as dangerous as high.
+But the truth is, low homocysteine levels can be just as dangerous as high ones.
 The reason is that an abnormal homocysteine level—either too high or too low—creates biochemical imbalances that can impact many aspects of healthy body functions.

 Too much homocysteine can cause vascular inflammation, arterial disease, rheumatoid arthritis and neurodegenerative conditions such as Alzheimer’s.
 Meanwhile, too little homocysteine can promote oxidative stress, limit the body’s capacity to deal with certain kinds of toxins, and cause the overproduction of ammonia, hydrogen sulfide and potentially neurotoxic sulfites.

 If you suspect you may have a homocysteine abnormality, ask your doctor to order a homocysteine test (it’s a simple blood test) that will confirm your homocysteine level.
 An optimal homocysteine level is 7–10 umol/L, and anything outside of that range should be addressed.

 For a high homocysteine level, I suggest taking the following:

 - 200 mcg of vitamin B12 daily